Koda-Pig/hadeez/README.md

 ## Additional Features

 1. Add a chair for the player to sit down on.
 Poor cunt is surrounded by counters.
+2. Change the volume controls to be actually decent.
+The tutorials version of volume control is a single button that you click to increment the volume until it reaches the max, then loops back down to zero.
+This is unhinged behavior.